-Yu et al. \cite{yu2024don} propose two metrics for evaluating jailbreak effectiveness: Expected Maximum Harmfulness (EMH) and Jailbreak Success Rate (JSR).
-EMH aims to measure the maximum potential harm caused by jailbreak inputs under the worst-case scenario.
-Specifically, for each jailbreak prompt $p$ and a query set $Q$, the harmfulness scores of all generated responses are computed, and the average of the highest scores is taken as the EMH value, reflecting the most harmful possible responses.
-In contrast, JSR focuses on the overall success rate of jailbreak prompts, quantifying the probability that a prompt bypasses the LLM's safety mechanisms.
-This metric sets a threshold $T$ and calculates the proportion of responses exceeding this threshold to determine the average probability of successful jailbreaks.
-These two metrics provide complementary perspectives in evaluating LLM jailbreak behaviors: EMH reflects the worst-case potential harm, while JSR measures the average trend of successful jailbreaks.
-Experimental results indicate a certain degree of positive correlation between the two—prompts that induce detailed harmful responses are often more likely to circumvent safety mechanisms.
-Additionally, studies find that different jailbreak strategies perform differently in terms of EMH and JSR.
-Among them, “Virtual AI Simulation" and “Hybrid Strategies" exhibit higher jailbreak success rates across multiple malicious query categories, whereas the “Structured Response" strategy is relatively less effective.
-Xiao et al. \cite{xiao2024distract} fine-tune a pre-trained DeBERTaV3-large model as a jailbreak detection model and categorize attack success rates into Top-1 ASR and Top-5 ASR.
-Top-1 ASR measures the success rate of the single best jailbreak template on the target model, while Top-5 ASR calculates the composite success rate of the top five most effective jailbreak templates, that is, if at least one of the five attempts succeeds, it is counted as a success.
+Yu et al. \cite{yu2024don} introduce two metrics for evaluating jailbreak effectiveness: Expected Maximum Harmfulness (EMH) and Jailbreak Success Rate (JSR).
+EMH measures the maximum harm of jailbreak inputs under the worst-case scenario by averaging the highest harmfulness scores of generated responses.
+JSR, on the other hand, calculates the success rate of jailbreak prompts, determining the proportion of responses exceeding a set threshold $T$.
+These metrics provide complementary views: EMH reflects worst-case harm, while JSR captures the overall success rate.
+Experimental results show a positive correlation between the two, with prompts inducing harmful responses often bypassing safety mechanisms.
+Different jailbreak strategies, such as “Virtual AI Simulation" and “Hybrid Strategies," show higher success rates, while the “Structured Response" strategy is less effective.
+Xiao et al. \cite{xiao2024distract} fine-tune a DeBERTaV3-large model for jailbreak detection, categorizing attack success rates as Top-1 ASR and Top-5 ASR.
+Top-1 ASR measures the success of the best jailbreak template, while Top-5 ASR calculates the composite success rate of the top five templates.